mit-pdos/secfs-skeleton/README.md

    lists in sync or up to date --- if a user is later added to a group owning a particular group-readable file, it is fine if they are not able to read or write that file*.
- - File names (and directory names) should be treated as confidential.
+ - File names (and directory names) inside read-protected directories should be treated as confidential.
 That is, a user should be able to read-protect an entire directory, and not leak file or directory names within that directory.
  - Users should not be able to modify files or directories without being detected, unless they are authorized to do so.
  - Neither the server, nor any user not mentioned in a file's ACL,